Stealing home

 Feb 2024 Draft Guide Correction

-1. top 200 list: W. Miley is listed twice.
+For the top 200 list: W. Miley is listed twice.
 M. Strahm should be #95 on the list.

 2. I swapped the ages for Luis Garcia, the pitchers.
 Luis Garcia, Houston is 27.
 Luis Garcia, San Diego is 37.